 c) transfer optimisation: visit carefully selected places on the go.

 I’m starting my list of the best Vienna Tours to Salzburg with those that tick all of those criteria.
 They are all day trips from Vienna, except for the last (5 day tour).

 Vienna Tours to Salzburg.
-I like this tour because a) you’ll stop by fabulous lake Attersee and St. Gilgen (a Sound of Music location) on lake Wolfgang in Salzkammergutand b) you can use free Wi-Fi and iPads c) you have free time for lunch and later in the afternoon.
-The group is limited to eight people.
-The 12-hour tour gets the most of your day and you’ll travel in a Mercedes minivan.
-You’ll also get a truly local guide to show you around Salzburg.
-Even though you are not picked up from your hotel, the tour operator pays your taxi fare from a central Vienna hotel.
-Read more.
+Unless you are a fan of microphones and waving umbrellas this way of experiencing Salzburg is bound to appeal.
+I joined one of those tours and liked it for three reasons.
+First, you stop by fabulous lake Attersee and St. Gilgen (a Sound of Music location) on lake Wolfgang in Salzkammergutand.
+Second, you can use free Wi-Fi and iPads; and third, you have free time for lunch and later in the afternoon.
+Not only is the group limited to eight people you also travel in a super comfortable Mercedes minivan.
+You will also get a truly local guide to show you around Salzburg.

 Vienna Tours to Salzburg.
-Though this tour doesn’t tick all my boxes I still include it because it is hugely popular and very good value for money.
-The tour includes sites of The Sound Of Music in the city, like Mirabell Palace and the Horse Well.
-You’ll have to mount the bus at the Vienna State Opera and by lunchtime you’ll be in Salzburg.
-The accompanying tour guide will show you the great sights, from Getreidegasse and Mozart’s birthplace to the Cathedral (Salburger Dom) and the Festival Theatre.
-Small caveat: You will only pass magnificent Fortress Hohensalzburg on your way back.
-Find out more.
+Though this tour doesn’t tick all my boxes I still include it because it is hugely popular and amazing value for money.
+Like the other tours, it includes all the key sites and landmarks, including some of the ‘Sound Of Music’ in the city, like Mirabell Palace and the Horse Well.
+To start your journey, mount the bus at the Vienna State Opera and by lunchtime you’ll be in Salzburg.
+During the whole trip a licensed tour guide will accompany you, and show you the great sights, from Getreidegasse and Mozart’s birthplace to the Cathedral (Salburger Dom) and the Festival Theatre.